 - Listening to your body and eating only until you are satisfied and not full.

-- Using multiple senses, including visuals, aromas, and flavors
+- Using multiple senses, including visuals, aromas, and flavors.

-- Remember you are eating to maintain a healthy lifestyle
+- Remember you are eating to maintain a healthy lifestyle.

-- Giving gratitude for the food you have
+- Giving gratitude for the food you have.

 Incorporating mindful eating can help you identify triggers around food and stop the on-and-off dieting, and unhealthy habits brought on by emotional eating.
 When your behaviors are acknowledged, your stress is reduced, and you have a greater chance of long-term success.